Deep South

 The Deep South or the Lower South is a cultural and geographic subregion of the Southern United States.
-The term is used to describe the states which were most economically dependent on plantations and slavery, generally Louisiana, Mississippi, Alabama, Georgia, and South Carolina.
+The term is used to describe the states which were most economically dependent on the plantation system and African chattel slavery, generally Louisiana, Mississippi, Alabama, Georgia, and South Carolina.
 East Texas, North Florida, the Arkansas Delta, South Arkansas, West Tennessee, and the southern part of North Carolina are sometimes included as well.

-Following the end of the American Civil War in 1865, the region experienced significant economic hardship and became a focal point of racial tension during and after the Reconstruction era.
+Following the end of the American Civil War in 1865, the region experienced significant economic hardship and became a focal point of racial tension during the Reconstruction era, when emancipated formerly enslaved people and Free Blacks asserted their rights, and, protected by the Federal government and Union Army, played significant roles in state governments.
+This incited the creation and growth of the Ku Klux Klan and similar white paramilitary groups.
+After Reconstruction and the Compromise of 1877, the federal government largely withdrew from the area, and the civil rights of African Americans were suppressed by "Jim Crow" laws for almost a century.

-Before 1945, the Deep South was often referred to as the "Cotton States" since cotton was the primary cash crop for economic production.
 The civil rights movement in the 1950s and 1960s helped usher in a new era, sometimes referred to as the New South.

+Before 1945, the Deep South was often referred to as the "Cotton States" since cotton was the primary cash crop for economic production, along with rice in Georgia and South Carolina and sugar in Louisiana.

-The Deep South is part of the highly religious, socially conservative Bible Belt and currently is politically a stronghold of the Republican Party, after historically being one for the Democratic Party.
+The Deep South is part of the highly religious, socially conservative Bible Belt and is politically a stronghold of the Republican Party, after historically being Democratic, the so-called "Solid South".

 It is contrasted with the Mid-South and Tidewater region, as well as the Upper South and the border states, although considerable overlap between these regions exists, with the Mid-South including South Arkansas, the Arkansas Delta, and West Tennessee, and Appalachian Alabama and Georgia belonging to the Upper South.